 Overcoming Overconfidence: Teamwork and Self-Control

 Anastassia is also interested in how cognitive biases impact market reactions to financial news.
 In joint work with James Hodson at Bloomberg L.P., she has observed that the U.S. equity market reacts to news that has no novel informational content, but aggregates previously available information from several sources.
 Ms. Fedyk's most recent work looks directly at finance professionals' consumption of financial news to understand which market participants are most responsible for incorporating information into asset prices, and the mechanism through which this incorporation occurs.

 Behavioral Economics and Applications in Markets (Econ 970, Spring 2013 and 2014)

 Second-year undergraduate course introducing students to academic research in the field of behavioral economics.
 The course covers key models of time-inconsistent preferences, overconfidence, social preferences, and projection bias.
 The students are introduced to theoretical models of these behavioral biases as well as empirical and experimental tests of such models, and applications to a variety of real-world market interactions.
-The course is heavily discussion-based.
+The course is intensely discussion-based.